abhinavwh17/NexaMind/README.md

 - Gemini is currently the supported AI planning provider
 - Analysis is limited to operations supported by NexaMind's calculation DSL
 - Complex or irregular workbook layouts may require additional normalization
-- macOS builds are not yet notarized
+- macOS releases are not yet Apple notarized
 - The local backend remains active while NexaMind is running
 - Multi-file analytical relationships are still evolving
+- Some advanced date semantics require further refinement

-NexaMind should currently be treated as a development/portfolio project rather than a production financial decision-making system.
+NexaMind should currently be considered a development and portfolio project rather than a production financial decision-making system.

 ---